relue2718/onenote-duplicates-remover/README.md

 Description
 -----------
 * Duplicated OneNote pages are not easily detected by file-level duplication detectors because there are varying attributes such as 'GUID' or 'Last Modified' in the internal file format.
-This tool ignores those attributes, calculates hash of each OneNote page based on its content and group them.
+This tool ignores those attributes, calculates a hash of each OneNote page based on its content and group them.

 Usage
 -----